jakubzietek/azure-security-labs/03-conditional-access/README.md

 This lab demonstrates **identity hardening in Microsoft Entra ID** by designing and deploying a Conditional Access policy that **blocks legacy authentication protocols at the tenant level**.

-The purpose of this lab is to demonstrate:
+The objective is to demonstrate:

 - correct Conditional Access policy scoping
 - protocol-level access control